 467. Skylarking (1986) - XTC

-Skylarking may be an example of studio interference, (or at least concern), stepping in and ultimately helping a band make the album of their careers.
-Fueled by a need to sell more records and hopefully break into America, Virgin Records recommended the band collaborate with an ace producer and Todd Rundgren was the name they naturally picked.
+Skylarking is a rare example of record company interference, (or at least concern), stepping in and ultimately helping a band make the album of their careers.
+Fueled by a need to sell more records and hopefully break into America, Virgin Records recommended that the band collaborate with an ace producer, and Todd Rundgren was the name they naturally picked.
 Rundgren worked his slightly confrontational magic and Andy Partridge and Colin Moulding's compositions came more to life than ever.
 Most of the tracks blend together Abbey Road style and all of them are perfect, shiny, colorful pop tunes.
-The sound of the album also isn't weighed down by the decade it was made as many other 80s albums are.
+The sound of the album also is not weighed down by the decade in which it was made, as many other 80s albums are.

 466. Couldn't Stand the Weather (1984) - Stevie Ray Vaughan and Double Trouble

-The greatest blues guitars who ever was followed up his beyond outstanding debut with an album that couldn't possibly be superior, but comes as close as a mere mortal could achieve.
-Couldn't Stand the Weather didn't break any new ground for Vaughan, but it did offer up another batch of classic, modern blues performances with the title track and "Cold Shot", the later being as catchy as the blues gets.
-The opener "Scuttle Buttin" is all you have to play to a guitarist to make him wanna either quit or practice a whole lot harder and a comparatively inferior version of "Voodoo Child (Slight Return)" is also here, but Hendrix is a rather difficult chap to top so, can't knock a bloke for trying.
+The greatest blues guitars who ever lived followed up his outstanding debut with an album that could not possibly be superior, but comes as close as a mere mortal could achieve.
+Couldn't Stand the Weather did not break any new ground for Vaughan, but it did offer up another batch of classic modern blues performances, with the title track and "Cold Shot" being as catchy as the blues gets.
+The opener "Scuttle Buttin" is all you have to play to a guitarist to make them want to either quit or practice their pentatonic scales a whole lot harder, and a comparatively inferior version of "Voodoo Child (Slight Return)" is also here, but Hendrix is a difficult chap to top so we cannot knock a bloke for trying.

 465. Bachelor No. 2 or, the Last Remains of the Dodo (2000) - Aimee Mann

 The pretentiously titled third album from Aimee Mann was written and recorded around the same time as the Magnolia soundtrack for which she supplied the best material of her career to.
 Thankfully, Bachelor No. 2 kept four Magnolia cuts on it, "You Do" closing the whole thing off and remaining the finest of them.
-Mann's never changing voice and never sub-par songwriting is in it's typical form here, the magic chord progression getting a work-out in "How Am I Different" and the equally somber and smirky "Calling It Quits" providing another highlight.
+Mann's never changing voice and never sub-par songwriting is in its typical fine form here, the magic chord progression getting a work-out in "How Am I Different" and the equally somber and smirky "Calling It Quits" providing another highlight amongst many.

 464. Before and After Science (1977) - Brian Eno

-Two years after dropping his masterpiece Another Green World, Brian Eno the mad genius wasn't quite done with his take on "conventional" rock music with vocals and Before and After Science ultimately became his last album in this mold for some time.
+Two years after dropping his masterpiece Another Green World, Brian Eno the mad genius was not quite done with his take on "conventional" rock music with vocals, and Before and After Science ultimately became his last album in this mold for some time.
 Following Science, Eno expanded his instrumental pallet further with a series of ambient recordings, thus inventing that genre of music in the process.
-Stemming from that golden year of music '77, Eno recorded over a hundred tracks for Science with his usual crop of excellent musicians and guests, ultimately settling on a mere ten of them for inclusion.
+Eno recorded over a hundred tracks for Science with his usual crop of excellent musicians and guests, ultimately settling on a mere ten of them for inclusion.
 "By This River" may be the most beautiful song in his discography.

 463. Here Are the Sonics (1965) - The Sonics

-Long before all the biggest rock bands of the 90s seemed to crop up all at once out of Seattle, the Sonics decades earlier proved that there must've been something in the water the whole time.
-One of the finest garage rock albums ever cut, Here Are the Sonics emerged the same year the Beatles dropped Rubber Soul, but the similarities are none to be found beyond that.
-Here Are frantically rips through twelve mostly classic rock n' roll songs in less than a half hour.
-Along with Blue Cheer's Vincebus Eruptum and probably the MC5's Kick Out the Jams, this here is one of the earliest, sloppiest, and certainly noisiest forays into noise rock and what would eventually morph into metal that there is.
+Long before all of the biggest rock bands of the 1990s seemed to crop up all at once out of SeattlThe Sonics decades earlier proved that there must have been something in the water the whole time.
+One of the finest garage rock albums ever cut, Here Are the Sonics emerged the same year that The Beatles dropped Rubber Soul, but the similarities are none to be found beyond that.
+The Sonics frantically rip through twelve mostly classic rock n' roll songs in less than a half hour here.
+Along with Blue Cheer's Vincebus Eruptum and probably the MC5's Kick Out the Jams, this is one of the earliest, sloppiest, and certainly noisiest forays into noise rock and what would eventually, (by a stretch mind you), morph into metal.

 462. Queens of Noise (1977) - The Runaways

-And the noise continues, at least in the title.
-The LA based, exclusively teenage girl featured Runaways were a brilliant concept at first if not a brilliant band, sleazily masterminded by the late Kim Fowley.
-On their second and ultimately last studio album to feature Cherie Currie, the band prove that they were worth much of the hype as Queens of Noise rocks as good and hard as pick-your-favorite 70s rock act.
+The LA based, exclusively teenage girl featured Runaways were a brilliant concept at first if not a brilliant band, who were sleazily masterminded by the late Kim Fowley.
+On their second and ultimately last studio album to feature Cherie Currie, the band prove that they were worth much of the hype, as Queens of Noise rocks as good and hard as pick-your-favorite 70s rock act.
 "Neon Angels on the Road to Ruin" in particular just destroys.
-Besides in Japan, the Runaways never broke outside of a devout and hip cult fan base, though both Lita Ford and Joan Jett would each go on to plenty successful solo careers in the decade following.
+Besides in Japan, The Runaways never broke outside of a devout and hip cult fan base, though both Lita Ford and Joan Jett would each go on to plenty successful solo careers in the decade following.

 The ambient, post-rock Icelandic darlings Sigur Rós dropped their third album sans a title or any text whatsoever for that matter in 2008.
-All eight songs are called nothing according to the non existed liner notes, though titles have been made available since from the band.
-Rós ended up hitting their peak in their chosen style of meandering gorgeously over simple chord progressions and molasses leaking melodies with this untitled album, culminating in the final nearly twelve-minute track that is one of the greatest and sonically epic pieces of music I'd say ever recorded.
-Few albums chill and sooth the soul to the degree of this one.
+All eight songs are called nothing according to the non existent liner notes, though titles have been made available since from the band.
+Rós ended up hitting their peak in their chosen style of meandering gorgeously over simple chord progressions and molasses leaking melodies with this untitled album, culminating in the final nearly twelve-minute track that is one of the greatest and sonically epic pieces of music I would say ever recorded.
+Few albums chill and sooth the soul to the degree that this one does.

 460. McCartney (1970) - Paul McCartney

-The record that kinda officially broke-up the Beatles, Paul McCartney's half-self-titled debut if not his strongest effort on his lonesome, I'd say still remains my favorite.
-Coming from the guy who around the same time had suggested the Beatles record side two of Abbey Road as an arty suite of mini-songs, it's refreshing to hear him strip his music as bare as could be here.
-McCartney sounds like an album of demos, with in-mic banting, false starts, and barren production all of which features no other instrumentalists besides Paul himself.
-Of course "Maybe I'm Amazed" is present, but there's also one of McCartney's prettiest numbers in "Junk" and one of his jammiest in "Momma Miss America".
+The record that kinda officially broke-up The Beatles, Paul McCartney's half-self-titled debut if not his strongest effort on his lonesome, I would say still remains my favorite.
+Coming from the guy who around the same time had suggested that The Beatles record side two of Abbey Road as an arty suite of mini-songs, it is refreshing to hear him strip his music as bare as could be here.
+McCartney sounds like an album of demos, with in-mic banting, false starts, and barren production, all of which features no other instrumentalists besides Paul himself.
+Of course "Maybe I'm Amazed" is present, but there is also one of McCartney's prettiest numbers in "Junk", as well as one of his jammiest in "Momma Miss America".

 459. The Blackening (2007) - Machine Head